Sleep Apnea Management

-A patient needs to have a healthy and stable dentition with at least eight teeth per arch to retain the appliance; for the appliance to be a covered as a durable medical equipment benefit under Medicare and be considered for coverage by private insurance the following criteria need to be met:
+A patient needs to have a healthy and stable dentition with at least eight teeth per arch to retain the appliance; for the appliance to be a covered as a durable medical equipment benefit under medical insurance plans and be considered for coverage by your insurance the following criteria need to be met:

 The Medicare LCD Determination for Oral Appliances for Obstructive Sleep Apnea:

 A custom fabricated mandibular advancement oral appliance (E0486) used to treat obstructive sleep apnea (OSA) is covered if criteria A – D are met.

 A. The beneficiary has a face-to-face clinical evaluation by the treating physician prior to the sleep test to assess the beneficiary for OSA testing.